jecki/DHParser/Introduction.md

 Suppose you are a literary scientist and you would like to edit a poem like Heinrich Heine's "Lyrisches Intermezzo".
-Usually, the technology of choice would be XML and you would use an XML-Editor to write to code something like this:
+Usually, the technology of choice would be XML and you would use an XML-Editor to write something like this:

     <?xml version="1.0" encoding="UTF-8" ?>